Completions to Discrete Probability Distributions in Log-linear Models: Abstract

 \section{Abstract}

-Completion problems, of recovering points from a set of observed coordinates, are abundant in applications to image reconstruction, phylogenetics, and data science.
-We consider a completion problem coming from algebraic statistics, of determining those observed probabilities which can be finitely completed to a probability distribution in a given log--linear model.
-These observed probabilities either have a unique completion or two completions to the log--linear model depending on the set of observed coordinates.
+Completion problems, of recovering a point from a set of observed coordinates, are abundant in applications to image reconstruction, phylogenetics, and data science.
+We consider a completion problem coming from algebraic statistics: to describe the completions of a point to a probability distribution lying in a given log-linear model.
+When there are finitely many completions, we show that these points either have a unique completion or two completions to the log-linear model depending on the set of observed coordinates.
+We additionally describe the region of points which have a completion to the log-linear model.